RULE 1 - PURPOSE, ADOPTION, AND AMENDMENT OF CIVIL SERVICE COMMISSION RULES

 F. Ensuring that employees are protected against coercion for partisan political purposes and are prohibited from using their official authority for the purposes of interfering with or affecting the result of an election or a nomination for office.

-The City of Minneapolis Charter, Chapter 19, establishes and authorizes the Civil Service Commission to make, amend, or repeal rules in order to promote sound human resource administrative practices, to promote efficiency in the City service, and to carry out its charter responsibilities.
-The Rules will, among other things, provide for: classification of all covered positions; fair and objective examinations; public advertisement of examinations; lists of eligible candidates that rank persons in order of their relative abilities; certification procedures that correspond to current law and statute requirements; rejection of candidates or eligible candidates; temporary employment or re-assignment without examination; transfer, promotion, demotion, suspension and discharge of current employees; and other rules, consistent with the Charter, as become necessary.
-(CSC 3/14/02) (CSC 2/24/09)
+The City of Minneapolis Charter establishes and authorizes the Civil Service Commission to make, amend, or repeal rules in order to promote sound human resource management practices, to promote efficiency in the City service, and to carry out its Charter responsibilities.
+The Rules will, among other things, provide for: classification of all covered positions; fair and objective examinations; public advertisement of examinations; lists of eligible candidates that rank persons in order of their experience, education and relative abilities; certification procedures that correspond to current law and statute requirements; rejection of candidates or eligible candidates; temporary employment or re-assignment without examination; transfer, promotion, demotion, suspension and discharge of current employees; and other rules, consistent with the Charter, as become necessary.
+(CSC 3/14/02) (CSC 2/24/09) (CSC 12/15/15)

-1.03 Coexistence with the Minnesota Public Employees Labor Relations Act (PELRA)
+1.03 Coexistence with the Minnesota Public Employment Labor Relations Act (PELRA)

 Agreements reached under PELRA between the City of Minneapolis and exclusive employee representatives will supersede Civil Service Commission Rules whenever overlap exists.
 Employees in the classified service and not covered by labor agreements are subject to these rules.